StikTools/StikTools-iOS/README.md

-# StikTools - Legacy has been discontinued.
-I am now working on StikTools - College.
-The code will now be archived.

-## StikTools - Your All-in-One Utility App
+# StikTools - Your All-in-One Utility App

 ## StikTools is a versatile app designed to simplify your daily tasks, offering a range of tools in one easy-to-use interface.